mono/website/docs/gui/gtksharp/details.md

 Versions & Status
 -----------------

-You might want to [subscribe](https://lists.dot.net/mailman/listinfo/gtk-sharp-list)to gtk-sharp-list@ximian.com for status updates and general discussion.

 The [Gtk# project](http://gtk-sharp.sourceforge.net) is closely associated with the Mono project.
 Development is proceeding in the [Mono git](/community/contributing/source-code-repository/) repository.
 The git repository can be browsed [on the web.](https://github.com/mono)

 -   **Gtk# 2.4** This is the current versions of Gtk# and they bind Gtk+ 2.4 and the GNOME 2.10 platform.